liamchambers9/liamchambers9/README.md

 ### Hello, I'm Liam!
-### Cybersecurity and Information Assurance Student
+### I'm currently a student studying Information Assurance and Cybersecurity

 <!--
 **liamchambers9/liamchambers9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.